 For inquiries on object availability:

 Visit the NMAH Office of Curatorial Affairs page, where you may find contact information for divisions devoted to topics related to the Museum’s collections.
 Details about collections can be found by searching our online collections database.

-If you know the curatorial division you wish to reach, you may also contact the official loans Points of Contact below.
+If you know the curatorial division you wish to reach, you may also use the points of contact below.

 Archives Center: Bob Horton